pchemguy/SQLiteICUex/docs/develop/SPEC.md

 PRAGMA trusted_schema = OFF;
 ```

-verify that both functions remain usable in valid schema contexts requiring deterministic and innocuous functions, including expression indexes and generated columns.
+verify both functions in schema contexts requiring deterministic and innocuous functions, including:

+* Expression indexes.
+* Generated columns.
+* Partial indexes, where appropriate.

+Verify that queries use a named expression index without depending on the complete textual formatting of `EXPLAIN QUERY PLAN`.

 ### 10. Acceptance criteria

-The implementation is complete only when:
+Implementation is complete only when:

-1. A plain `sqlite3.connect(...)` immediately exposes both collations and both functions.
+1. Direct invocation of `sqlite3IcuexInit(db)` registers both collations and both functions on that connection or returns the first registration failure.
-2. No loading or registration SQL is executed by the application or tests.
+2. In the completed amalgamation, a plain `sqlite3.connect(...)` immediately exposes all four SQL features because the external build-generated aggregate initializer invokes `sqlite3IcuexInit()`.
+3. `icuex.c` neither defines nor depends on the identity or implementation of the aggregate initializer and performs no process-global self-registration.
-3. All functionality is verified exclusively through SQL.
+4. All functionality is verified exclusively through SQL executed by pytest.
-4. All specified Unicode transformations and collation examples pass.
+5. All specified Unicode transformations and collation examples pass.
-5. Functions preserve embedded NULs and supplementary code points.
+6. Embedded U+0000 and supplementary characters are preserved.
+7. Function introspection reports exactly the required arities, encoding, and flags.
+8. Multiple independent and reopened connections require no setup.
-6. Error, ownership, and allocation paths are documented and leak-free.
+9. Resource ownership and every failure path are documented and leak-free by construction and review.
-7. The complete pytest suite passes against both in-memory and reopened file-backed databases.
+10. The complete pytest suite passes.
-8. `README.md` accurately documents the implemented behavior.
+11. `README.md` accurately describes the implemented behavior.